Product range targets

 Textiles: GOTS, GRS, Eco, Made in Green

-The sustainable share of all non-food raw materials was increased in 2023.
-However, the ambitious targets for the expansion of recycled plastic materials have not yet been achieved, which is why the targets are currently not on track.
+The sustainability share of raw materials was increased in 2024.
+However, the ambitious targets on increasing the level of recycled plastic and metal materials have not yet been reached, which explains why target attainment is currently not on track.
+The exclusion of specialist store product ranges also has a negative impact.

 The following raw materials are classified as critical: